pubnub/objective-c/README.md

     // Time Token Handling Settings
     self.myConfig.keepTimeTokenOnListChange = YES; // When changing channels, 'catchup' ?
-    self.myConfig.restoreSubscription = YES; // If you lose the connection, should you resubscribe when it comes back? self.myConfig.catchUpOnSubscriptionRestore = YES; // If restoreSubscription == YES, catchup ?
+    self.myConfig.catchUpOnSubscriptionRestore = YES; // Catchup ?
 Or start at 'now' ?
 ```

 ## New for 4.0